zchatt5/osticket-prereqs/README.md

 </p>
 <p>
 Logged into Azure to start creating my enviornment for osTicket.
-Created a Resource Group called "osTicket" for where my Virtual Machine and my Virtual Network will go.
+Created a Resource Group called "osTicket" for where the Virtual Machine and Virtual Network will be located.
 </p>
 <br />